 This love for photography has allowed for new ways of seeing the world, provided for a deeper engagement with social and environmental issues, lead to enriching collaborations with artists of many persuasions, technicians, scientists, theorists, regulators and community organisations, and inspired an open position on the expressive possibilities of photographic image making processes and materiality.

 Neil also believes in the shared experiences that photography allows beyond the truisms of factual reality.
 “For me, photography is an individual thing, and a medium that is as flexible as one’s imagination.”
-“All to often people concern themselves with getting things right – I like to encourage that once you’re adept at how things work to allow yourself to create something not seen before; something from you.”
+“All too often people concern themselves with getting things right – I like to encourage that once you’re adept at how things work, to allow yourself to create something not seen before – something from you.”
 This belief has under-pinned his approach to both his own work and his teaching.